mjvar/blink-app/README.md

 # Blink

-The future of wellness, powered by computer vision and recommendation engines.
+A wellness and productivity app powered by computer vision and recommendation engines.

 Developed during the MLH Data Day Grind 2020 Hackathon.
 For a video demo of the project, see our [Devpost page](https://devpost.com/software/blink-3a5n80).